FAQ

 Is there a faster way to access common actions?

 Yes.
-Control Center can host Add Birthday, Upcoming Birthday, and Birthday Countdown controls, and long-press app icon quick actions can jump straight into Search, Upcoming, Add Birthday, and Random Friend.
+On supported system versions, Control Center can host Add Birthday, Upcoming Birthday, and Birthday Countdown controls, and long-press app icon quick actions can jump straight into Search, Upcoming, Add Birthday, and Random Friend.

 What does the badge number on the app icon mean?